schibsted/spid-tech-docs/resources/articles/token-introspection.md

 :body

 As a resource server publishing APIs protected by OAuth, you need to verify the tokens received from clients.
-For JWT access tokens issued by SPiD, this can be done in two ways:
+For JWT access tokens issued by SchAcc, this can be done in two ways:

-1. By a request to SPiD's introspection endpoint `/oauth/introspect`.
+1. By a request to SchAcc's introspection endpoint `/oauth/introspect`.
 1. By verifying the token signature and content locally.

 **Note:** Non-JWT tokens can not be introspected.
 Make sure JWT tokens are enabled for the client in Self Service.

 **Note:** User tokens can not be introspected locally.
-Only remote introspection via a token introspection request to SPiD is currently supported.
+Only remote introspection via a token introspection request to SchAcc is currently supported.

 ## Token introspection request